LindsayPeltier-401-advanced-javascript/data-structures-and-algorithms-401/Data-Structures/linkedList/README.md

 - Can successfully insert a node before the first node of a linked list
 - Can successfully insert after a node in the middle of the linked list
 - Can successfully insert a node after the last node of the linked list
+- Where k is greater than the length of the linked list
+- Where k and the length of the list are the same
+- Where k is not a positive integer
+- Where the linked list is of a size 1

 ## Approach & Efficiency